 Welcome To The Nobel International Elementary School

-Nobel International School adopts the Cambridge Primary Programme for Key Stages 1 and 2.
-Cambridge Primary presents a curriculum framework to develop English, Mathematics and Science skills and knowledge in young children (6 to 11-years old) in preparation of secondary education.
+Nobel International School offers the Cambridge Primary Programme for Key Stages 1 and 2.
+It presents a curriculum framework to develop English, Mathematics and Science skills and knowledge in young children (6 to 11-year olds) in preparation of secondary education.